Wade9465pp0/Typing-Speed-Calculator/README.md

 As an added feature, it also has an option to do a **Custom** level challenge which asks for number of words, which will be printed as random pool of words from each of the array of strings of different levels.

-## Thanking you
+## Vote of Thanks
+#### We thank TIE, VCT and our mentor, for giving this wonderful opportunity to let us participate in the internship, which gave an exposure for us to new challenges.
-Company: Varcons Technologies Pvt.
-Ltd. \
+#### Organisation: Varcons Technologies Pvt.
+Ltd.
-Trainer: Loknath S
+#### Mentor: Loknath S

 ## Team Data Autocrats
 - Chetan Vinayaka (1MV21EC039) (Team Leader)